 Oh, the shame…

-Desperation is a sad word that no-one wants to be labelled with.
+Desperation is a sad word that no-one wants to be associated with.
 In fact, suggest to the lovelorn that their behaviour might just be teetering on the edge of the crazy-cliff and they will tear you a new one.
 It is one of those things that sometimes needs to be addressed without actually speaking about it, or even hinting at it.
-A bit like when my daughters were younger and I needed to buy items of underwear for them – without mentioning them, looking at them on the rails, touching them… or carrying them through the store to the counter.
+A bit like when my daughters were younger and I needed to buy items of underwear for them – without mentioning those items, looking at them on the rails, touching them… or carrying them through the store to the counter.
 Oh, the shame and embarrassment.

 Time is ticking away